thinkb4/a-walk-in-graphql/lessons/day_06/day_06.md

 Another summarized high level description I like can be read in [GraphQL Federation vs Stitching](https://gunargessner.com/graphql-federation-vs-stitching) by [Gunar Gessner](https://medium.com/@gunar).

-All above is only achievable through `extend`, a simple keyword on the spec that opens the hell or heaven depending on how you use it.
+All above is only achievable thanks to `extend`, a simple keyword on the spec is the door that opens towards hell or heaven depending on how you use it.

 ## Schema Stitching example